AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
     <a href="assets/WorkSmarterNotHarderwithPhotoshop.pdf"><strong>Work Smarter, Not Harder, with Photoshop (PDF)</strong></a>
     </div>
-    <em>Making changes in Photoshop can be time consuming, but it doesn’t have to be</em>
+    <em>Changes in Photoshop can be time consuming, but it doesn’t have to be</em>
     <br>
   </td>
    <td>